eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 TODO: show plot with smaller vectors, and on NEON?

-TODO: note on misalignment vs scalar performance?
+TODO: note on misalignment vs scalar performance? - with benchmark

 **Impact on Auto Vectorization**